gmateesc/ContainerizedWebApp/README.md

 I have debugged this Go executable with GDB that has support for goroutines.

-Here is a screenshot of debugging the program with GDB and setting a breakpoint in the convertT2E function
+Here is a screenshot of debugging the program with GDB and setting a breakpoint in the convT2E function

 <img src="https://github.com/gmateesc/ContainerizedWebApp/blob/master/images/panic_convT2E_4.png"
      alt="blob" width="650">

-The panic happens because the goRoutine convertT2E fails under certain circumstances, either because the arguments are wrong or because it cannot allocate the required memory.
+The panic happens because the goroutine convT2E fails under certain circumstances, either because the arguments are wrong or because it cannot allocate the required memory.

+The developer should make the program more robust and maintainable by taking the following steps:

+* checking all the actual arguments passed to the functions it develops and invoking other functions with valid arguments;

+* checking for errors returned by the invoked functions; as shown in the screenshot, the convT2E function is invoked from the user function main.lightFuse();

-The developer should check all the arguments passed to functions and the possible errors returned by the functions.
-Whan that makes sense, the developer should add code to recover from the error should be inserted.
+* when possible, the developer should add code to recover from the error.

+* add logging/debugging statements to the code, to facilitate detecting abnormal program behavior;

+* develop unit tests and coverage test for the code.